Indigenous peoples of the Americas: French Guiana

+Guyana

+During the early stages of colonization, the Indigenous peoples in Guyana partook in trade relations with Dutch settlers and assisted in militia services such as hunting down escaped slaves for the British, which continued until the 19th century.
+Indigenous Guyanese people are responsible for the invention of the Guyanese pepperpot and the foundation of the Alleluia church.

+Guyana's Indigenous peoples have been recognized under the Constitution of 1965 and comprise 9.16% of the overall population.

+Paraguay

+The vast majority of Indigenous peoples in Paraguay are concentrated in the Gran Chaco region in the northwest of the country, with the Guaraní making up the majority of the Indigenous population in Paraguay.
+The Guaraní language is recognized as an official language alongside Spanish, with approximately 90% of the population speaking Guaraní.
+The Indigenous population in Paraguay faces challenges such as low literacy rates and lack of safe drinking water or electricity.

 Peru

-According to the 2017 Census, the Indigenous population in Peru make up around 26% approximately.
-However, this does not include Mestizos of mixed indigenous and European descent, who make up the majority of the population.
-Genetic testing indicates that Peruvian Mestizos are of predominantly indigenous ancestry.
+According to the 2017 Census, the Indigenous population in Peru makes up approximately 26%.
+However, this does not include mestizos of mixed Indigenous and European descent, who make up the majority of the population.
+Genetic testing indicates that Peruvian Mestizos are of predominantly Indigenous ancestry.
 Indigenous traditions and customs have shaped the way Peruvians live and see themselves today.
-Cultural citizenship—or what Renato Rosaldo has called, "the right to be different and to belong, in a democratic, participatory sense" (1996:243)—is not yet very well developed in Peru.
-This is perhaps no more apparent than in the country's Amazonian regions where Indigenous societies continue to struggle against state-sponsored economic abuses, cultural discrimination, and pervasive violence.
+Cultural citizenship — or what Renato Rosaldo has called, "the right to be different and to belong, in a democratic, participatory sense" (1996:243) — is not yet very well developed in Peru.
+This is most apparent in the country's Amazonian region, where Indigenous societies continue to struggle against state-sponsored economic abuses, cultural discrimination, and pervasive violence.

 Suriname

+According to the 2012 census, the Indigenous population of Suriname numbers around 20,000, amounting to 3.8% of the population.
+The most numerous Indigenous groups in Suriname primarily comprise the Lokono, Kalina, Tiriyó, and Wayana.

+Uruguay

+In the 2023 census, 6.4% of the population in Uruguay claimed to have some degree of indigenous ancestry.